Fleming Alexander: Desegregation

 Fleming Alexander was an early advocate of desegregation in Virginia's schools.
-After the Brown v.
-Topeka Board of Education, decision, Alexander was adamant in desegregating Virginia's schools.
+Alexander was adamant about desegregating Virginia's schools after the Brown v.
+Topeka Board of Education decision.
 He was one of five black leaders in Virginia to meet with Governor Thomas B. Stanley to discuss the impact of the Brown decision on Virginia, and Stanley's intention of keeping the schools separate.

 Early on, the newspaper fought against the massive resistance program to block Virginia's schools racial integration, which was supported by the powerful Byrd Organization in state politics.

 However, he was also an opponent of rapid integration, which caused conflicts with other black leaders in Roanoke.
-A defamation suit against ten ministers was settled out of court, and apparently amiably.
+A defamation suit against ten ministers was settled out of court.

-He died on December 13, 1980 in New York City, and is buried at the Roselawn Cemetery in Christiansburg, Virginia.
+He died on December 13, 1980, in New York City.